Simple automated backups of your WordPress-powered website.

 If your backups are failing, it's commonly caused by a lack of available resources on your server.
 To establish this is the case, exclude the complete (or parts of the) uploads folder and run a backup.
 If that succeeds, you know it's probably a server issue.
 If it does not succeed, report the results to our support team for further help.
 You can contact support by enabling support from your Admin Dashboard (recommended), or emailing email@example.com

 General support questions should be posted in the WordPress support forums, tagged with backupwordpress.

 For development issues, feature requests or anybody wishing to help out with development checkout BackUpWordPress on GitHub.

-3 of 23 support threads in the last two months have been resolved.
+8 of 16 support threads in the last two months have been marked resolved.

 Got something to say?
 Need help?